kanggunh/DSC180_B11_Q2/README.md

    - **Output**: data/finetuned_llama_output_1epoch.json

 **`06_chatextract_openai.py`**
-   Attempted the implementation from the works of Maciej P. Polak and Dane Morgan.
+   Implementation from the works of Maciej P. Polak and Dane Morgan.
 However, it will not be feasible since we require credit to run these extraction.

 **`07_chunked_training_creation.ipynb`**
 Create text chunks so that model can extract data from a smaller portion of text.